-- reengineering components initiating high speed velocities and low static pressures - increasing the total or local static pressure in the system - reducing the temperature of the fluid
+- reengineering components initiating high speed velocities and low static pressures - increasing the total or local static pressure in the system - reducing the temperature of the fluid rough conditions.

-Reengineering of Components Initiating High Speed Velocity and Low Static Pressure can be handled with a special pump working after another principle than the centrifugal pump.
+Reengineering of Components Initiating High Speed Velocity and Low Static Pressure Cavitation and damage can be avoided by using special components designed for the actual can be handled with a special pump working after another principle than the centrifugal pump.